Wellingborough: Governance

 Wellingborough is part of the unitary authority of North Northamptonshire.
 Until 2021 it was seat of Borough Council of Wellingborough The borough council covered 20 settlements including the town together with Bozeat, Earls Barton, Easton Maudit, Ecton, Finedon, Great Doddington, Great Harrowden, Grendon, Hardwick, Irchester, Isham, Little Harrowden, Little Irchester, Mears Ashby, Orlingbury, Strixton, Sywell, Wilby, and Wollaston.

 In April 2021 the Borough of Wellingborough was abolished and replaced by a new unitary authority called North Northamptonshire, which covers the areas of the districts of Wellingborough, Corby, East Northamptonshire and Kettering.
 Elections for the new authorities were due to be held on 7 May 2020, but were delayed due to the COVID-19 pandemic.

 Concurrent with these changes, the unparished area of Wellingborough was established as a civil parish and gained a new Town Council, eliminating the need for charter trustees.
+Wellingborough has a mayor.

 Wellingborough is part of the Wellingborough Constituency which includes the town, surrounding villages and other urban areas.
-The current MP is Peter Bone.
+The current MP is Gen Kitchen.
 Most wards in the (former) Borough Council of Wellingborough are covered by the constituency and also include the wards in the (former) East Northamptonshire district, the wards are: Bozeat, Brickhill, Croyland, Finedon, Great Doddington and Wilby, Harrowden & Sywell (excluding Ecton, Mears Ashby, and Sywell which all appear in the Daventry constituency due to overlapping parliamentary and local government boundary reviews), Hatton, Higham Ferrers Lancaster, Higham Ferrers Chichele, Irchester, Isebrook, Queensway, Redwell, Rixon, Rushden Hayden, Rushden Spencer, Rushden Bates, Rushden Sartoris, Rushden Pemberton, Swanspool, Victoria, and Wollaston.
-Wellingborough is currently represented in the House of Commons by the Conservative MP Peter Bone.
+Wellingborough is currently represented in the House of Commons by Gen Kitchen.
 In the 1918 general election it became the first constituency in southern England outside London to be represented by the Labour Party.

 Prior to Brexit in 2020, Wellingborough was represented by the East Midlands constituency in the European Parliament.